TL;DR

 Three actions with the clearest impact:

-2. Get the full documentation packet before the contractor leaves — AHRI certificate, line-item invoice showing model number and installation date, manufacturer rebate form.
+2. Get the full documentation packet before the contractor leaves, AHRI certificate, line-item invoice showing model number and installation date, manufacturer rebate form.
 Put them in a folder labeled with the install date.
-Your tax preparer and any rebate applications downstream all need these documents.
+Any rebate applications downstream need these.

 Frequently asked questions